skx/sos/README.md

     $ blob-server -store data1 -port 4001
     $ blob-server -store data2 -port 4002

+> **NOTE**: The storage-paths (`./data1` and `./data2` in the example above) is where the uploaded-content will be stored.
+These directories will be created if missing.

-Record the names of the server in a configuration file, such that the upload/download daemons know where their storage is located at:
+Record the names of the blob-server in a configuration file, such that the `sos-server` knows where to find them:

     $ cat >> ~/.sos.conf<<EOF
     http://localhost:4001
     http://localhost:4002
     EOF

-Now you can start an API-server.
+Now you can start an `sos-server` instance.
 This server is what your code will interact with to upload content, and it will talk to the blob-servers to actually store your uploads on-disk:

     $ sos-server
     Launching API-server